estebanstifli/axiachat-ai/readme.txt

 * Local vendor assets (Bootstrap / Icons) so no external CDN dependency

 == Installation ==
-1. Upload the `aichat` folder to `/wp-content/plugins/` (or install via Plugins > Add New).
+1. Upload the `axiachat-ai` folder to `/wp-content/plugins/` (or install via Plugins > Add New).
 2. Activate the plugin through the 'Plugins' screen.
-3. Go to AI Chat > Settings and add your OpenAI API key.
+3. Go to AxiaChat AI > Settings and add your OpenAI API key.
-4. Create or edit a Bot in AI Chat > Bots (set model, appearance, flags).
+4. Create or edit a Bot in AxiaChat AI > Bots (set model, appearance, flags).
-5. (Optional) Add contextual content in AI Chat > Context (ingest PDFs or posts for embeddings).
+5. (Optional) Add contextual content in AxiaChat AI > Context (ingest PDFs or posts for embeddings).
 6. Place a bot:
    * Inline: add `[aichat id="your-bot-slug"]` in a post or page.
    * Floating global widget: enable Global widget in Settings and select a bot.

 == Usage ==
 After installation, create at least one bot and (optionally) ingest context.
 Use the shortcode or enable the global widget.
 Adjust window control flags (closable, minimizable, draggable) in the bot settings.
+If you plan to let the assistant perform actions (search the web, send notifications, etc.), enable and configure AI Tools for that bot.

+== AI Tools (Capabilities, Macros & Rules) ==
+AxiaChat AI includes an optional “AI Tools” layer that lets the assistant perform controlled actions.
+You can enable prebuilt macros (groups of atomic tools) per bot and optionally restrict or authorize behavior.

+Highlights:
+* Provider‑native Web Search (OpenAI Responses): enable the `openai_web_search` macro to allow live web lookups.
+Optionally restrict to an Allowed Domains list per bot.
+When enabled, responses include cited sources when available.
+* Email notifications: safe defaults that send to site admin only, with policy gates and rate limits.
+Client emails require explicit server‑side authorization via a filter.
+* Rules (optional): define simple conditions to trigger automatic actions (e.g., ask follow‑up, speak a message, call a tool).
+* Tools Logs: review every tool call (duration, output excerpt, error) under the admin logs page.

+Notes:
+* On OpenAI GPT‑5* (Responses API), AxiaChat normalizes function tools to the required schema and passes the native `web_search` tool when enabled.
+* Tools are sandboxed by design and gated by policies; never expose secrets to models.

 == Easy Config Wizard ==
 Version 1.1.2 introduces an optional "Easy Config" wizard that appears after initial activation (or until completed).
 It performs: